The Best Annual Travel Insurance and Subscriptions for Frequent Travelers

 Are travel subscription plans worth it?

 Whether travel subscriptions are worth the money depends on how much you use them.
 Like our Amazon Prime example above, if you don’t purchase anything for a month, and therefore don’t need free shipping, then it can feel like a waste of money.
-However, if you do all your Christmas shopping on Amazon and get a delivery every day, you’ll likely come out ahead financially.
+However, if you do all your Christmas shopping on Amazon and get a delivery every day, you might come out ahead financially.

 The important thing is to not only carefully examine the services you’re paying for, but also to be honest with yourself about your spending habits.
 If you don’t travel on the West Coast often, Flight Pass might not be for you.
 On the other hand, if a travel credit card gives extra cash back on purchases made at supermarkets and you buy groceries for a family of six, then the card’s annual fee could be justified by the payoff.